haspdecrypted/Small_Scripts_Works_Wonders/delete  groupby object in py.md

 In this example, we have modified the data to a list of dictionaries, where each dictionary represents a record.
 We then create a DataFrame `df` from the modified data.

 Next, we group the DataFrame by the 'company' column using `groupby()`.
-We specify the group name as 'aCN' and the record to delete as 'arijit'.
+We specify the group name as 'abc' and the record to delete as 'Suresh'.

 We filter the group using `get_group()` and then drop the record from the filtered group using `drop()` and passing the index of the record to delete.